 Start by having your children help in cleaning out the car of the non-essential items.

-- the mounds of reusable shopping bags you have in the trunk
+- reusable shopping bags left in the trunk

-You want it to be a clean slate before you introduce more things into the car.
+You want it to be a clean slate before you introduce your road trip essentials for kids into the car.

 How Should I Prepare for a longer Road Trip?